 Read more about the myriad of problems with the PSC.

 Read about why your right to privacy is so important.

 Sign the petition to stop the Public Services Card by clicking here

-- Welfare fraud is far less common than the State would like you to believe.
+Actually, welfare fraud is far less common than the State would like you to believe.
 White-collar crime robs the taxpayer of much more every year.

-- There are better, less invasive ways to achieve this aim.
+And there are better, less invasive ways to achieve this aim.